traefik/traefik/docs/content/routing/providers/docker.md

 You can declare TCP Routers and/or Services using labels.

-??? example "Declaring TCP Routers and Services"
+??? example "Declaring TCP Routers with one Service"

     ```yaml
        services: